acolomb/elf-mangle/README.md

 scans a binary file in any supported format, as documented for the `--input-format` option.

-The default output format used by *elf-mangle* can be switched to a simpler format if either the `--output-separator` or `--radix` options are given.
+The default output format used by `lpstrings` is the same as for *elf-mangle*, but can be simplified if either the `--output-separator` or `--radix` options are given.
 The former allows specifying a custom delimiter between located strings, which is a newline by default.
 If given, the `--radix` option causes the start offset to be prepended to each string, as an octal (`o`), decimal (`d`) or hexadecimal (`x`) number.

 As an extension to the POSIX options, `lpstrings` may print the string length in bytes without NUL terminator for each string if the